Hate Crime Support

 Student Union Support

 You can talk to any of your presidents in the Students' Union.
-You can contact the President of Welfare and Diversity at the Student Union by calling in to see her in the Student Union building.
+You can contact the President of Welfare and Diversity at the Student Union by calling in to see them in the Student Union building.

 Local Police Support